Robertobappe/Robertobappe/README.md

 - I currently work as a Software Engineer at Itaú, the largest bank in Latin America.
 I hold the position of Junior Software Engineer.
-- My hobbies include playing soccer ⚽ and working out 🏋️‍♂️
+- My hobbies include playing soccer ⚽ and working out 🏋️‍♂️and following motorsports, especially Formula 1 🏎️

 <div align="center">